Speakers & Panelists

 Pooja Patel, MA

-Session: Boost Writing Skills: Using Self-Regulated Strategy Development (SRSD) to Help Students Find Their Voice (TBD)
+Session: Boost Writing Skills: Using Self-Regulated Strategy Development (SRSD) to Help Students Find Their Voice (Time TBA)

 Bio: Pooja Patel, MA, is a learning specialist who has been an English, history, and humanities educator for over two decades.
 After receiving her MA from Teachers College, Columbia University, she has worked as a middle school general educator, a K-12 learning specialist, and/or a teacher leader.
 Currently, Pooja is in her 6th year at the Dwight-Englewood School (Englewood, NJ) as a 7th-grade English and History Teacher with additional responsibilities as a member of the Advisory Committee, the Middle School Reading/Literacy Coordinator, and the Middle School English Curriculum Coordinator.
 In addition to being a classroom teacher, Pooja has been a consultant, teacher leader, and coach who has supported schools and teachers in using evidence-based literacy practices to help students reach their true academic potential, regardless of learning profile.
 She was an adjunct instructor for both pre- and in-service educators earning their MA as a Reading Specialist at Teachers College, Columbia University.
 Pooja has engaged in a variety of action research and has published her findings and approaches in articles, blogs, book chapters, and books.
 She is passionate about building foundational literacy skills, using appropriate formative and diagnostic assessments to understand learners, supporting students and families in the use of evidence-based practices to optimize learning and equity in education.